 - "This copy is made solely for your personal use for research, private study, education, parody, satire, criticism or review only.
 Further reproduction, fixation, distribution, transmission, dissemination, communication, or any other uses, may be an infringement of copyright if done without securing the permission of the copyright owner.
 You may not distribute, e-mail or otherwise communicate these materials to any other person."

-- When uploading materials directly into Connect, confirm the copyright authorization(s) apply to the material(s) on the copyright metadata form.
+- When uploading materials directly into the LMS, confirm the copyright authorization(s) apply to the material(s) on the copyright metadata form.

 Keep in mind these best practices:

 - Do not "frame" the other webpage or any content from the other webpage.

 - If the web address does not clearly identify the website and content owner, you should also include the full details of the author, copyright owner and source of the materials by the link (this will avoid any suggestion that the website is your own material or that you are somehow affiliated with the other site).

 - Link only to reputable and legitimate websites.